dreamingndrawing/dreamingndrawingapp/README.md

     - Gallery items saved by administrators

-  c) Device & App Usage Data
+  3. Device & App Usage Data

     We may automatically collect: